pbauerochse/searchable-option-list/examples.md

 ### Initialize empty select with data from array

-You can also initialize an empty `<select>` by passing in an JavaScript array with the initial data.
-The data must be in valid JSON format and comply to this form:
+You may initialize SOL from any HTML element by passing in an JavaScript array with the initial data.
+The data must be in valid [SOL JSON data format](configuration.html#data-format).
+In that case you also need to specify the `name` option by setting the `data-sol-name="character"` attribute.
+You also could just pass in the name as an option value.

-#### JSON data format
-{% highlight javascript %}

-var aSingleOptionItem = {
-    // required attributes
-    "type":  "option",
-    "label": "The label that will be displayed", "value": "The value which will be passed to the server when this entry is selected and the form is being submitted",

-    // optional attributes
-    "selected": false,          // true or false, determines whether this entry is preselected "disabled": false,          // true or false, determines whether this entry is changeable "tooltip":  "An optional tooltip which will be shown when the mouse hovers above the entry" };

-var anOptionGroupWithThreeItems = {
-    // required attributes
-    "type":     "optiongroup",
-    "label":    "The label that will be displayed for this group", "children": [   // the array of child elements for this optiongroup, all children must be of type "option" (see above) { "type": "option", "label": "Another option", "value": "entry-1" }, { "type": "option", "label": "And another option", "value": "entry-2" }, { "type": "option", "label": "Yet another option", "value": "entry-3" }
-    ],

-    // optional attributes
-    "disabled": false,          // true or false, set to true to disallow changing of any of the child elements "tooltip":  "An optional tooltip which will be shown when the mouse hovers above the group caption" };

-var validSolDataArray = [
-    aSingleOptionItem,
-    anOptionGroupWithThreeItems,
-    { "type": "option", "label": "Another option", "value": "entry-8193" },
-    { "type": "option", "label": "Another option", "value": "entry-8193" },
-];

-{% endhighlight %}

 This example will result in the same SOL as the optgroup example:

 {% highlight html %}
-<select id="my-select" name="character"></select>
+<div id="my-div" data-sol-name="character"></div>

 <script type="text/javascript">
     $(function() {